luukee/orca-living/LOCAL/README-local.md

 ## LOCAL Directory

 Only used for debugging code and HTML examples.
-Not included in Shopify push to production but included in GitHub repo.
+Not included in Shopify push to production but still included in GitHub repo.